Skip to the main contentAccessibility information

 General

-a) Mail: Office of Accessibility, CASA, Emirates Group Headquarters, PO Box 686, Dubai, United Arab Emirates
+a) Mail: Office of Accessibility and Inclusion, CASA, Emirates Group Headquarters, PO Box 686, Dubai, United Arab Emirates

 b) Email: accessibility@emirates.com